VenexGit/DeepGuard/README.md

 </div>

 ## About ?
-* DeepGuard is a Dns based filter list for blocking ads, malware, phising and other online garbage.
-It is updated every month
+* DeepGuard is A Comprehensive And Organized Block List To Block Ads, Malware, Fake News, Improve Security, Privacy, And More.
+It Is Updated Monthly.
 <div align="center">
 <table>